dusty-phillips/macabre/README.md

 ### Some of the things I know are missing

-- some complex expressions aren't implemented yet
+- no case expressions
-- calling functions or constructors with out of order positional args doesn't work in python
-  - e.g. `Foo(mystr: String, point: #(Int, Int))` can be called with `Foo(#(1, 1), mystr: "Foo")` in gleam
-  - javascript seems to solve this by automatically reordering the arguments to match the input type
 - no destructuring/pattern matching in let
 - no let assert
 - label aliases aren't supported yet (ie `fn foo(bar bas: Str)`)
+- const definitions aren't supported yet (module.constants)
+- type aliases aren't supported yet (module.type_aliases)
+- block expressions aren't supported yet
+- fnCapture and fn expressions are not supported yet
+  - but fnCapture is supported as part of a Call, so that probably needs to be unwrapped
 - haven't really tested with nesting of expressions
 - need to print out nice errors when glance fails to parse
-- No List or Result custom types yet
+- No Result custom types yet
+- List custom type is missing `match_args`, other helpers
 - glance doesn't support comments
 - Not doing anything to avoid collision between gleam identifiers with python keywords
 - glance doesn't typecheck (e.g. `2.0 - 1.5` compiles successfully, but should be `2.0 -.
 1.5`)